Septias/bachelor-thesis/overview.typ

 ```

 == Type inference in a language server setting
-A language server settings adds one more level of complexity to the stack.
-A language server has to handle the communication between client (an editor like vim, emacs, vscode) and the server itself.
+A language server settings adds one more level of complexity.
+A language server has to handle the communication between client (an editor like vim, emacs, vscode, ect.) and the server itself.
 It will be notified frequently of code changes and has to adapt to these changes almost immediately to not annoy the user.
 This is why rust-analyzer and nil, which I take as template for my own efforts, have chosen to use or create _incremental computation_ frameworks for the rust language.
 The one used by rust-analyzer and nil (which is based off of rust-analzyer) is _salsa_.
 The name stems from the underlying red-green algorithm that decides whether a function needs to be reevaluated because their arguments changed or whether the memoized return value can be returned immediately.
 In the end salsa consists of _inputs_, _tracked functions_ and _tracked structs_.
 Inputs are divided into their durability and given to tracked functions.
 These tracked functions record the inputs and do some arbitrary computation with them.
 During these computations, the functions might create immutable tracked structs which can act as new inputs to other tracked functions.
 Tracked structs are interned into a db and act as a single identifier which are cheap to copy around and provide great performance benefits.
 With these components alone it is possible to create a hirarchy of pure functions that allow for reproducability.

 When implementing this incrementality framework one has to decide where to draw the line between tracking everything too closely such that the framework bloat adds latency and tracking too few intermediate results such that recomputation is heavy again.

 The generalized structure of the three language servers ought to be as follows.
 A user opens a file and the lsp client sends the text to the language server.
-The lange server stores this somewhere and adds it to the typing pipeline.
+The lange server stores the text somewhere and adds it to the typing pipeline.
 The first step of this pipeline is of cause lexing and parsing the file.
 Nil already provides a parser for lossless syntax trees that are handy for error reporting.
 The file is then lowered into another HIR which is more or less syntax independent and thus changes less frequently.
 This is neccessary because otherwise everything would have to be recomputed all the time.
 After this, the HIR is given to the inference algorithm that tries to infer a type.
-For this an aren is used to store all of the small, allocated code fragments.
-This is another form of interning, that enables us to only work with small ids.
+For this an arena is used to store all of the small, allocated code fragments.
+This is another form of interning, that enables us to only work with small ids instead of cloning the actual heavy AST.

+I am current at works to transition from salsa 0.17-pre2 to salsa 0.24 which is the newest version of salsa.
+As a lot has changed and virtually every part of code is touched, this is very time consuming.

 = Code Overview
 *inputs of lsp*: